hetulbhatt/FirstSetFinder/README.md

 # FirstSetFinder
 A java program to find first sets of non-terminals of productions.

 > List<String> orderMaintainer does not affect correctness of the algorithm, it is used solely to maintain the order of the output.

-> Recurively asked for Firsts of non-terminating characters, would have included caching of those in real life scenarios using Map<String, Set<Character>>.
+> Recurively found for Firsts of non-terminating characters, can use Map<String, Set<Character>> for caching.

-> I have attached screenshots of all the examples provided by MSB sir in Ch4e_Handouts.pdf along with the solution output-ed by my java code.

-> When I started coding, I didnt think of multi-character non-terminals like 'extends', I have substituted them with single character non-terminals in the screenshots.
+> When I started coding, I didnt think of multi-character non-terminals like 'extends', so use single character non-terminals.

-> Same thing goes with dashed non-terminals (eg. E') substituted them with the character before them (ie. E' => D) in the screenhots.

 > Epsilon(null) is pound(#)